 The Introduction to Teaching and Learning training consists of:

-a 4-hour advance self-study component: to complete and submit in the two weeks before the workshop
+a four-hour advance self-study component: to complete and submit in the two weeks before the workshop

-a 2-hour workshop: an interactive workshop** with tasks and discussion
+a two-hour workshop: an interactive workshop** with tasks and discussion

 The training covers: